gyadam/self-driving-system-integration/README.md

 ![](imgs/ROS_architecture.png)

 The image above shows the system architecture of our implementation.
 There are three main subsystems in an autonomous vehicle architecture: Perception, Planning, Control.
 The perception subsystem processes sensor information (like camera images, LiDAR point clouds or IMU data) to information that can be used by the planning subsystem.
 The planning subsystem takes in this information and decides what the car should do.
-It creates trajectorys for the control subsystem.
+It creates trajectories for the control subsystem.
 The control subsystem takes in this information, uses different controllers to create throttle, break and steering commands and sends them to the components of the car.

 Our task was to implement the Traffic Light Detection Node, the Waypoint Updater Node and the DBW Node.
 These are explained in the next sections in more detail.